thinkocapo/big-data-processing/assignment2/README.md

 2 TODO SCP to EC2's and run it

 ## Scp this to 4 CPU and 8 CPU EC2 Instances
 #### don't forget to ctrl+c.
-I used to be able to ctrl+c to kill it, but now it hangs, ctrl+c fails, and swp space goes up to 2.87G/4.00G
+I used to be able to ctrl+c to kill it, but now it hangs, ctrl+c fails, and swp space goes jup to 2.87G/4.00G
 ```
 python3 processor.py 2 cpu_intensive
 python3 processor.py 4 cpu_intensive